phiryll/lexy/README.md

 * `*math.big.Rat`
   `nil` is less than all non-`nil` values.
   The encoded order for non-`nil` values is signed numerator first, positive denominator second.
-  There is no way to encode rational numbers with a lexicographical order that isn't lossy.
+  There is no way to finitely encode rational numbers with a lexicographical order that isn't lossy.
   A lossy approximation can be made by converting to (possibly rounded) `big.Floats` and encoding those.

 Lexy does not encode these out-of-the-box, but a custom `Codec` can always be created.